 There are many types of arthritis.
 Each type has different symptoms and needs different sorts of treatment.
 Earlier it was found in old age people but nowadays it can develop in men, women, and children at any age.

 Arthritis disease is commonly found in the following body parts of humans –

 As such, there is no cure for arthritis, but there are treatments that can help to improve the condition as it was earlier.
 A treatment plan will depend on how severe arthritis is, its symptoms, and your body condition.
 Dr. Ashish Ranade is the best doctor you can consult anytime.

 These are some exercises that help in treating arthritis and provide relief from stiffness & Pain.

-The first and most common exercise is stretching which helps in improving flexibility and range of motions and also reduces stiffness up to some extent.
-So we can say the it’s a most common but plays important role in curing it.
+The first and most common exercise is stretching which helps in improving flexibility and range of motion and also reduces stiffness up to some extent.
+So we can say that it’s the most common but plays important role in curing it.

 Walking or jogging is a low-impact form of exercise that helps with aerobic conditioning, heart basically cardiovascular health, and joint health.